Table of Contents Show

 1. Can I still refinance even if my credit is bad?

-You can still refinance even if you have poor credit, but you could have to pay higher interest rates and face additional obstacles.
+You can still refinance even with poor credit, but you could have to pay higher interest rates and face additional obstacles.

 2. How often do they check their credit while applying for a remortgage?

-If you apply for a remortgage, your credit report will be reviewed by the lending institution.
+If you apply for a remortgage, the lending institution will review your credit report.

 3. If I have a credit score of 500, would it be enough to refinance?